scttech/Build_Financial_Software/chapter12/v1/README.md

-# ACH Parser V1
+# Chapter 12

-This is the first version of the ACH Parser for Chapter 11.
-We will be adding company information to the dashboard.
+This is the first version of the Chapter 12 project, where we will be adding processing of IAT ACH files.

-Enhancements for Chapter 11 include:

-[X] - Company Information (v1, only the API to pull all companies)

-[X] - Recent Company Batches

-[X] - Expected Files

-[X] - Company Limits
+The following enhancements will be made in Chapter 12:

+[] - Creating IAT files

+[] - Updating the database to handle IAT files

+[] - OFAC Scanning of ACH files

-# Running the ACH Parser
+# Running the ACH Project

 ## FastAPI